scalabridgelondon/lesson-plans/level1/expressions-types-values.md

 *If they can't predict this, get them to evaluate it in the REPL*

 Method calls are expressions.
-They evaluate to objects.
+They evaluate to values.
 This means we can chain method calls together.

 ```
 "hello".toUpperCase.take(3)